emartineznunez/AutoMeKin/docs/general.md

 # General section

 In this section the electronic structure details are provided.
-The following is an example of the keywords employed in this section for the FA.
+The following is an example of the keywords employed in this section for the FA molecule.
 ```
 --General--
 molecule FA